albill/albill.github.com/_posts/2004-11-14-open-source-golden-dawn-in-the-news.markdown

 ---
+author: admin
+date: '2004-11-14 18:26:01'
 layout: post
+slug: open-source-golden-dawn-in-the-news
+status: publish
 title: Open Source Golden Dawn in the news
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '284'
+categories:
 - Spirituality
-type: post
-status: publish
 ---
 My friends at the Open Source Order of the Golden Dawn seem to be getting blog press today.
 Sam Webster, who did my wedding, is their founder.